sncheca/gyro/README.md

 Note that as of August 2020, `gyro` is not officially supported for Windows.
 (TODO!)

 ## Building
-1. Clone `gyro` from Github (TODO: insert link) (TODO: or download from inside of Max using the Package Manager).
+1. Clone `gyro` from Github at https://github.com/sncheca/gyro (TODO: or download from inside of Max using the Package Manager).
 If you clone `gyro` to a destination other than Max's Packages folder, then you will need to make an alias to it in your Packages folder.
 The Packages folder can be found inside of your Max 8 folder which is inside of your user's Documents folder.
 2. In the Terminal or Console app of your choice, change directories (cd) into the `gyro` directory you cloned/installed in step 1.
 3. If you want to build EVERYTHING (Xcode session plus Max externals) in one step, then run
 `./buildGyro -e`